Camera Settings – How To Shoot For Exposure Blending with Luminosity Masks

 The other benefit of using Live View to focus is that in most cameras, the mirror locks up, which when shooting, reduces camera shake and blurriness.

 As for focal points, I almost always focus on something in the middle distance, or further out, instead of the foreground.
 Some photographers focus in the far corners of the scene in order to reduce edge blur as well.
 Give it a try and see what you think.

 In almost every standard scene I will auto-bracket.
-My goal here is to get a solid base of exposures, 1 stop apart, that are sharp, well exposed, and with good colour.
+My goal here is to get a solid base of exposures, 1 stop apart, that are sharp, well-exposed, and with good colour.
 After I have these exposures, I may then switch to manual bracketing.
-I’ll do this in order to experiment with the scene a little, or capture certain elements, as we discussed earlier.
-Or I may still have some some under or over exposed areas that I need to compensate for.
+I’ll do this in order to experiment with the scene a little or capture certain elements, as we discussed earlier.
+Or I may still have some under or overexposed areas that I need to compensate for.

 When it’s a scene of very low contrast, I will bracket manually, simply because it’s easier just to manually bracket 2 exposures than fire off many more than I need.

 To bracket manually in the D800, I adjust the exposure using the exposure button.
 You could also use spot metering, and choose a different spot to expose for each time.